yeatszhang/poi.js.org/docs/README.md

 > *Note: Poi supports all frameworks but only Vue has built-in support, for other frameworks like React and Svelte etc. please use a [preset](https://github.com/egoist/poi/tree/master/packages) or see how to [configure](#config-file).*

-To develop this file, run `poi` in your terminal and you can open `http://localhost:4000` to preview!
+To develop this file, run `poi dev` in your terminal and you can open `http://localhost:4000` to preview!

 So far we get: